Ranganathaswamy Temple, Srirangapatna: History

 According to the Archaeological Survey of India (ASI), the temple is one of considerable antiquity.
-An inscription at the temple reveals it was first consecrated in 984 CE by a local chief called Tirumalaiah, a vassal of the Western Ganga dynasty.
-In the early 12th century, Hoysala King Vishnuvardhana (r.1108-1152) granted the village of Srirangapatna to the Vaishnava saint Ramanujacharya as an agraharam (place of learning).
+An inscription at the temple reveals it was constructed in 894 CE by a local chief called Tirumalaiah, a vassal of the Western Ganga dynasty.
+Earlier mentions of the existence of the deity at Srirangapatna have been made, this indicates that a temple was likely built atop an already existing shrine of Raṅganāthaswāmi.
+In the early 12th century, Hoysala King Vishnuvardhana (r.
+1108-1152 CE) granted the village of Srirangapatna to the Vaishnava saint Ramanujacharya as an agraharam (place of learning).
 An inscription of the great Hoysala King Veera Ballala II (1210 CE) confirms that additions and renovations were made to the temple at that time.
 The tower over the entrance bears features consistent with Vijayanagara architecture.
 According to historian George Michell, contributions were also made by the Wodeyar kings of the Kingdom of Mysore.
 The temple is just 400 metres away from Tipu palace.
 The temple is protected by the Archaeological Survey of India as a monument of national importance.
 According to historian K.V.
 Soundararajan, the Ranganatha temples in South India built during the 9th and 10th centuries have a systematic arrangement of subsidiary deities as seen in this temple along with the Appakkudathaan Perumal Temple at Koviladi, Sowmya Narayana Perumal temple at Thirukoshtiyur, Veeraraghava Perumal Temple at Thiruevvul and Rajagopalaswamy temple at Mannargudi.